passmanageroasis/pmo/README.md

 - [NPM](https://www.npmjs.com) (comes with node.js) or [Yarn](https://classic.yarnpkg.com) (preferred)

 ## Install dependencies
-After cloning the repository, you need to install the project dependencies using the terminal by using `npm install` or `yarn` inside the subrepositories; `/api/` and `/client/`.
+After cloning the repository, you need to install the project dependencies using the terminal by using `npm install` or `yarn` inside the subrepositories; `/api` and `/client`.

 ## Setting up environment variables (`.env`)
-In both `/api/` and `/client/`, copy the content of `.env.example` into a file named `.env`.
+In both `/api` and `/client`, copy the content of `.env.example` into a file named `.env`.
 Here you should modify the variables to suit your setup.

 ## Running the development servers
-In both `/api/` and `/client/`, you should be able to run `npm run dev` or `yarn dev`.
+In both `/api` and `/client`, you should be able to run `npm run dev` or `yarn dev`.
 You will see which urls the servers are running on in the terminal.

 >[!NOTE]
-> To preview tauri version of the app run `npm run tauri dev` or `yarn tauri dev`.
+> To preview and develop in the tauri version of the client app, run `npm run tauri dev` or `yarn tauri dev`.